 Use tepid water only when bathing your greyhound.
 If the water is too warm your greyhound might become faint or woozy as their blood vessels are so close to the surface of their skin.
 Ideally plug your greyhound’s ears with cotton wool balls to stop shampoo run off heading down the ear canal.

 It is recommended that greyhound’s ears are checked weekly.
 Have gentle baby wipes or a damp tissue in hand and clean the outer ear with a soft wipe motion.

-As the weight of the dog is placed on their feet, please ensure you regularly trim their toe nails use good quality clippers.
+As the weight of the dog is placed on their feet, please ensure you regularly trim their toenails using good quality clippers.
 This is generally done with the dog standing and by bending the foot backwards to find the underside of the nail.
 If you are unsure visit a Groomer/Vet Nurse and ask to be shown the correct technique.